 - FBA fees: A downside to using FBA is that the FBA fees can be pretty costly.
 Depending on the size and weight of your product, the fees to fulfill your order are roughly 30-40% of your product price.
 You need to calculate the fees before selling a product to determine the profitability.

-- FBA storage fees: On top of FBA fees, Amazon also charges you to keep your items stored in their fulfillment centers.
-There are two types of storage fees: Monthly and long-term.
-Properly managing your inventory will help you avoid long-term storage fees, as they can become very expensive.
+- FBA storage fees.
+On top of FBA fees, Amazon also charges you to keep your items stored in their fulfillment centers.
+There are two types of storage fees: Monthly and and FBA aged inventory surcharge.
+Properly managing your inventory will help you avoid the aged inventory surcharges, as they can become very expensive.

-- Amazon makes it easy for customers to return items: While this is very convenient for customers, the ease of returning items on Amazon may cause you to experience higher return rates compared to other marketplaces.
+- Higher return rates.
+While this is very convenient for customers, the ease of returning items on Amazon may cause you to experience higher return rates compared to other marketplaces.

 Now that you know what Amazon FBA is and its pros and cons, how do you get started?

-Once you have your Amazon seller account set up, using Fulfillment by Amazon is as simple as shipping your products into an FBA warehouse.
+Once you have your Amazon seller account set up, using Fulfillment by Amazon is as simple as shipping your products into an FBA fulfilment center.
 When Amazon receives your inventory, your products will automatically go live for sale and become Prime shipping eligible.